This post is also available in: Suomi (Finnish)

 – Prenatal Yoga: / Manipura: These classes were super chill (sometimes a bit too chill for me), but the course also had two prenatal classes about labor in the end and I thought that they were useful.
 If you’re into prenatal yoga, there are other courses in Pihasali, Purna Yoga and Hamila too.

 Growing a tiny human inside of you is such a big transformation (both mentally and physically) that some self care and some pampering are definitely needed.
 Once the nausea was gone, I suffered from a super annoying sciatica, which made even walking painful at times.
-But luckily osteopathy, gentle exercise and the belly bandit I had bought gave some relief.
+But luckily, osteopathy, gentle exercise, products like Exhale, and the belly bandit I had bought gave some relief.
 Below are also a few other tips on how to show yourself some love!

 – Osteopathy / Mommy & Me: My go-to place for osteopathy and I can warmly recommend both Reetta and Laura.